 To create a board, go to your Pinterest profile and click the + button.
 You’ll see an option to “create a board.”
 Click it and name your board.

-I recommend planning out 8-10 topics related to your niche and then create a board for each one.
+I recommend planning out 8-10 topics related to your niche and then creating a board for each one.
 People will see that you are authentic with diverse interests in your niche.

 Nothing on the platform is hidden.
 Don’t shy away from looking around and gathering inspiration.

 NEVER delete any of your boards.
-Instead of deleting, set them to Private.
+Instead of deleting them, set them to Private.

 3. Create Pins

 Next, you need to create pins that attract the reader to open the link.
-Head over to Canva (free graphic design site – yaaay!) to create an awesome pinnable image.
+Head over to Canva (a free graphic design site – yaaay!) to create an awesome pinnable image.

 Click “Pinterest Pin” so the dimensions will be good for Pinterest.